timothy-leong/alphalove/README.md

 Furthermore, the bot can also be taught what first steps to take after "swiping right", e.g. send a pre-written introduction, or inform the user for personal follow-up.
 Strategies can also control the frequency and amount of "right-swipes".

-The main benefit of using bots in place of traditional dating agencies would be cutting the cost of human matchmaking.
+The main benefit of using bots in place of traditional dating agencies is avoiding the cost of human matchmaking.

 ## Development goals
 The first development goal is an endpoint where a user can submit a strategy in JSON.
-The next goal is to write a UI where users can interactively craft strategies in an HTML form, just like on a conventional algorithmic bot-trading website.
+The next goal is to write a UI where users can interactively craft strategies in an HTML form.

-One stretch goal could be a dashboard with sample strategies for new users to explore, so that they can adapt and reuse existing strategies instead of creating one from scratch.
+One stretch goal could be a catalogue of example strategies for new users to adapt or deploy straightaway.

-## Use case
-Users can deploy strategies to skip the step of scrolling through multiple profiles.
-Alphalove returns matches that pass a user's algorithmic filter.

-## Endpoints
+## Endpoints for the API server
 - `Register`: For users to sign up
 - `Auth`: For users to authenticate themselves
 - `PutAlgo`: For registering algorithms
 - `GetAlgo`: For retrieving algorithms
 - `GetMatch`: Retrieve matches

+## Endpoints for the scheduler
+- `AddUserID`: Put a new user id in the scheduler's schedule.
+- `RemoveUserID`: Take out a user from the scheduler's schedule.
+- `AddStrategyIDForUserID`: Associate a strategy id with a user id.
+- `RemoveStrategyIDForUserID`: Disassociate a strategy id from a user id.

+## Endpoints for the bot server
+- `RunStrategy`: Get a bot to run a particular strategy.

 ## Run this project locally
 - Install `helm` for drag-and-drop Kubernetes manifests for the DBMSes used in Alphalove.